Western Australia Public Service Salary Scales 2025–2026

 • State minimum wage: $918.60 per week (21+ years)

-See how WA salaries compare with other Australian jurisdictions:
+See how WA salaries compare with other Australian public service jurisdictions: